Moneyba/booster/docs/README.md

 Here, we have defined the `Admin`, `User`, `SuperUser` and `SuperUserWithoutConfirmation` roles.
 They all contain an `auth` attribute which contains a `signUpMethods` and `skipConfirmation` attributes.

-When `signUpMethods` is empty (`Admin` role) or is not specified, a user can't use this role to sign up.
-`signUpMethods` is an array with limited possible values: `email`, `phone` or a combination of both.
+When `signUpMethods` is empty (`Admin` role) or is not specified, a user can't use this role to sign up. `signUpMethods` is an array with limited possible values: `email`, `phone` or a combination of both.
 Users with the `User` role will only be able to sign up with their emails, whereas the ones with the `SuperUser` role will be able to sign up with either their email or their phone number.

 When `skipConfirmation` is false or not specified, a confirmation is required for the chosen sign up method.
 Users that sign up with their emails will receive a confirmation link in their inbox.
 They just need to click it to confirm their registration.
 Users that sign up with their phones will receive a confirmation code as an SMS message.
-That code needs to be sent back using the [confirmation endpoint](#sign-up/confirm)
+That code needs to be sent back using the [confirmation endpoint](#sign-up/confirm).
 If `skipConfirmation` is set to true, users can sign in without confirmation after signing up.

+#### Authentication Rocket

-Now with the roles defined, your Booster application is ready to use the Authorization Rocket, please check out its [documentation](https://github.com/boostercloud/rocket-auth-aws-infrastructure) for getting the access tokens.
+Now, with the roles defined, your Booster application is ready to use the [AWS Authorization Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure), which provides authentication and authorization integration in your application.
+Check out its [documentation](https://github.com/boostercloud/rocket-auth-aws-infrastructure) to know how you can configure it and how the user can get their access tokens.

 Once a user has an access token, it can be included in any request made to your Booster application as a _Bearer_ token.
 It will be used to get the user information and authorize them to access protected resources.

 To learn how to include the access token in your requests, check the section [Authorizing operations](#authorizing-operations).

-### Custom Authentication
+#### Custom Authentication

-You can use the **JWT authorization mode** to authorize all incoming Booster requests.
-Your auth server will return JWT tokens wich will be decoded internally by Booster, after that, the required roles will be matched with the contained claims inside that token.
+Booster provides a **JWT authorization mode** to authorize all incoming Booster requests using the server you decide.
+Your authentication server will provide JWT tokens that you can use with Booster.
+Your application will decode your token and verify its validity with your server, and then, the required roles will be matched with the claims contained in the token.

-In that way, you can use different auth providers, like Auth0, Firebase, Cognito, create your own or simply use our [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure), which is our recommended solution that works great with Booster.
+In that way, you can use different authentication providers, like Auth0, Firebase, Cognito, or create your own, without thee need of a specific rocket implementation.

+Note:
+> The JWT authorization mode does not make use of the `signUpMethods` and `signUpConfirmation` attributes of your roles configuration.
+This configuration depends on the authentication server you use.

-#### JWT Configuration
+##### JWT configuration

-In order to use the JWT authorization you will need to set a `tokenVerifier` property which contains the following properties:
+In order to use the JWT authorization you will need to set the `tokenVerifier` property of your environment configuration, which has the following attributes:

-- jwksUri: Public uri with the public keys the auth server used to sign in the JWT tokens, commonly known as a key sets.
+- `jwksUri`: Public URI with the public keys that the auth server used to sign in the JWT tokens, commonly known as the keys sets.
-- issuer: Identifies the principal that issued the JWT tokens.
+- `issuer`: Identifies the principal that issued the JWT tokens.

-Auth sample configuration:
+The following example would enable the authorization of those users which keys are issued by an specific Google Cloud Platform application:

 ```typescript
 import { Booster } from '@boostercloud/framework-core'